 Top priority should be grabbing lounge chairs in the shade, as there isn’t an abundance of these and their highly sought after.
 Following that (and getting a locker, if necessary), it’s time for raft rides and slides.
 Fortunately, the best order of attractions is basically lockwise around the mountain.
 This is by no means scientifically proven, just my opinion of what works well and is efficient based upon firsthand experience.

-Raft rides come first, followed by body slides, followed by Crush ‘N’ Gusher, followed by Shark Reef.
-Followed by maximum relaxation and eating.
-You should be able to do all of this (including all variations of the Storm Slides and Crush ‘N’ Gusher) in about the first hour of operation.
+Start with the body slides, followed by Crush ‘N’ Gusher, followed by Miss Adventure Falls.
+After all of that is out of the way, go for maximum relaxation and eating.
+You should be able to do all of this (including all variations of the Storm Slides, Miss Adventure Falls, and Crush ‘N’ Gusher) in about the first hour of operation.
 Don’t be afraid to repeat a ride here or there while you’re still in the area.
 It beats coming back later and waiting in a long line.

 More than anywhere else, we think it’s important to arrive at Typhoon Lagoon and Blizzard Beach before they open.
 This is because you’ll want to grab beach chairs in shady locations (that will STAY shady as the sun moves) and start hitting the slides before lines form.
 The shady spots are all snagged fast, and if you haven’t claimed your chairs within the first 30 minutes of the park being open (usually less), you have no chance at one of these spots.